(Check Blackboard calendar/schedule for due date)

 - The epic hero

-Timeline to assist you in staying on track
+Timeline to assist you is available on Blackboard or by request

 The following papers are offered for examples of content and structure (they may not be in APA format).
 These are used with the permission of the student.

 Batman/Bruce Wayne – batman-christian-final-final

 Carfagno, V. R., Higgins, M., & Rafael, C. M. (1972).
 Character Analysis.
 Retrieved from http://www.wilhelmreichtrust.org/character_analysis.pdf

 Davis, D. R. (2008, February 28).
 How to write a character analysis.
 Retrieved June 29, 2016, from Teaching college English: The glory and the challenges, http://www.teachingcollegeenglish.com/2008/02/28/how-to-write-a-character-analysis-and-a-personnel-review/